edoardocostantinidev/terraform-jitsi/README.md

 2) terraform init
 3) terraform apply

-Wait a bit and try to connect to the url that gets printed in output.:
+Wait a bit and try to connect to the url that gets printed in output.

+### N.B.
+adjust your instance type accordingly, now it is set to a t3a.small (roughly 15$ a month if active 24/7)